MuhammadUmaair/NodeJs/README.md

 ## Install Third-Party Packages

 - Run `npm install nodemon --save-dev` to install Nodemon as a development dependency.
+- Run `npm install` to install Node Module.
+- Run `npm install --save express` to install ExpressJs as a production dependency.
 - Add 'nodemon' to the 'start' script in package.json.
 This allows you to run `npm start`, and if you make changes to your code and save, the server will restart automatically.